Learn / Blog / Article

 How the 'Guys Jar' challenge worked

 The challenge was a version of a virtual 'swear jar.'
 For the entire month of July 2018, every time someone used the word 'guys' to refer to a mixed-gender group they would add another point to a shared spreadsheet.
 At the end of the month, everyone who participated would contribute one dollar (or one pound or euro) to the pot for each point they racked up.
-The person with the fewest offences at the end of the month would take home the pot.
+The person with the fewest offenses at the end of the month would take home the pot.

 With the Hotjar team distributed across the globe, everyone was accountable for tracking their own language in their conversations both inside and outside of work.
-The challenge was very honesty-dependent—we all kept track of own transgressions in our shared spreadsheet, and we relied on each other to keep an accurate count.
+The challenge was very honesty-dependent—we all kept track of our own transgressions in our shared spreadsheet, and we relied on each other to keep an accurate count.

 It was also very important to us that participation in the challenge was voluntary.
 Since this was a team initiative and not company-wide, and because we knew that not everyone at Hotjar felt the same way we did, we wanted to make sure people could choose not to participate.